top of page

 • Necessary medical treatment for you or a dependent family member

-• Funeral costs for a dependent family member.
+• Funeral costs for a dependent family member

-• Medical care for you or dependents
+• Palliative care for you or your dependent family member

 • Paying off credit card debt

-• Hire purchase debt for non-essential living expenses
+• Hire purchase debt for non-essential expenses

 • Fines, debt collection agency bills